EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 While CoAP has always considered amplification attacks, the recommendations in {{RFC7252}}, {{RFC7641}}, and {{I-D.ietf-core-groupcomm-bis}} are a bit soft.
-Most of the requirements are "SHOULD" instead of "MUST", it is undefined what a "large amplification factor" is, {{RFC7641}} requires validation but with spoofable messages, and in several cases the "SHOULD" level is further softened by “If possible" and "generally".
+Most of the requirements are "SHOULD" instead of "MUST", it is undefined what a "large amplification factor" is, {{RFC7641}} does not specify how many notifications that can be sent before a potentially spoofable acknoledgement must be sent, and in several cases the "SHOULD" level is further softened by “If possible" and "generally".
 {{I-D.ietf-core-coap-pubsub}} does not have any amplification attack considerations.

 QUIC {{RFC9000}} mandates that ”an endpoint MUST limit the amount of data it sends to the unvalidated address to three times the amount of data received from that address” without any exceptions.
 This approach should be seen as current best practice.

-Remedy: {{RFC7252}}, {{RFC7641}}, and {{I-D.ietf-core-groupcomm-bis}} should be augmented with strict normative requirements (MUST) on implementations similar to QUIC with a specified anti-amplification limit.
+Remedy: {{RFC7252}}, and perhaps {{RFC7641}}, and {{I-D.ietf-core-groupcomm-bis}} should be augmented with a strict normative requirement
+(MUST) on implementations similar to QUIC with a specified anti-amplification limit and no exceptions.
 It should be clear that any devices used in DDoS attacks are violating IETF requirements.

 # Security Considerations